dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 With many high-level open-source packages like IceVision and Fastai, anyone with a computer and a little patience can break into object detection.

 In this post, I've shown you how you can construct a model that detects microalgae cells.

+{{< notice tip >}}
+You've learned:

+* How to install the IceVision and and labelImg package.
+* Prepare a dataset of images and bounding boxes with 17 images.
+* Train a high-performance `VFNet` model with IceVision in only 17 lines of code.
+* Use the model for inference to detect microalgae cells.
+{{< /notice >}}

 In reality, the same steps can be used to detect any other cells or any other objects for that matter.
 Realizing this is an extremely powerful paradigm shift for me.